Exclusive: Tokyo organizers quietly plan for potential Olympic delay, sources say

 “It’s a problem that’s happened every 40 years,” he said.
 “It’s the cursed Olympics - and that’s a fact.”

-Reporting by Maki Shiraki, Ju-min Park, Yuki Nitta, Ritsuko Ando, Makiko Yamazaki, Naomi Tajitsu, Yoshifumi Takemoto, Leika Kihara, Tim Kelly, Ami Miyazaki, Chang-Ran Kim, Antoni Slodkowski and Yuka Obayashi in Tokyo; Additional reporting by Kane Wu in Hong Kong, Editing by David Dolan and Raju Gopalakrishnan
+Reporting by Maki Shiraki, Ju-min Park, Yuki Nitta, Ritsuko Ando, Makiko Yamazaki, Naomi Tajitsu, Yoshifumi Takemoto, Leika Kihara, Tim Kelly, Ami Miyazaki, Chang-Ran Kim and Antoni Slodkowski in Tokyo; Additional reporting by Kane Wu in Hong Kong, Editing by David Dolan and Raju Gopalakrishnan